AnomalRoil/go-tinylib-wrapper/README.md

           -b=false: Run as client Bob
           -c="$TINYGARBLE/scd/netlists": location of the circuit root directory.
 Default : $TINYGARBLE/scd/netlists
-          -cbc: allows one to run in CBC mode as implemented in tinylib -cc=1: number of clock cycles needed for this circuit, usually 1, usually indicated at the end of the circuit name, aes_11cc needs 11 clock cycles for example (but is completely unsecure).
+          -cbc: allows one to run in CBC mode as implemented in tinylib -cc=1: number of clock cycles needed for this circuit, usually 1, usually indicated at the end of the circuit name, aes_11cc needs 11 clock cycles for example (but is completely insecure).
           -ctr=false: Run using CTR mode and aes circuit in 1cc -d="00000000000000000000000000000000": Init data
           -input: some circuits are using more than 1 clock cycles but don't use the init flag in TinyGarble.
 This allows to enforce the use of the (TinyGarble's) --input flag instead of the --init one.